saahandra-dev/SBSC_labs/README.md

     output: not a prime number

   # Lab 2
-    Given teo numbers return true if the sum of both numbers is less than 100 otherwise return false.
+    Given two numbers return true if the sum of both numbers is less than 100 otherwise return false.